 This training allowance is in addition to tuition fees for the DClinSci academic programme and will apply to both “direct” posts and to “in-service” posts.

-The training allowance is £13,000 per commissioned trainee per year, for each of the 5 years of training and for a maximum of 5 years.
+The training allowance is £13,000 per commissioned trainee per year, for each of the 5 years of training.
 The training allowance will be paid to the relevant training centre via the Health Education England (HEE) Local Office and may be monitored and/or audited via the Learning and Development Agreement (LDA), which is in place between HEE and each placement provider.

 Funding for academic fees will be held centrally by Health Education England’s West Midlands Local Office (HEE WM), to commission the Doctoral Level Award from the commissioned education provider (Manchester Academy of Health Science Education – MAHSE).